Continuous integration and delivery

 Code review by pull-requests requires branching and is all the rage.
 The DevOps North Star is a workflow that results in fewer and faster branches and maintains testing rigor without sacrificing development speed.

-Look for tools that automatically apply your tests to development branches, and give you the option to push to master when branch builds are successful.
+Look for tools that automatically apply your tests to development branches, and give you the option to push to main when branch builds are successful.
 Along with that, you get continuous feedback through real-time chat alerts from your team with a simple integration.